SMcQueen2023/skills-github-pages/projects.md

 - **Objective**: Automatically download email attachments and place them in a Google Drive folder.
 - **Highlights**:
   - Code written in JavaScript.
-  - Automatically downloads email attachments based on label each month.
+  - Email attachments are automatically downloaded each month based on the label.
-  - Once the files are downloaded, they are placed a new folder for each month.
+  - Once the files are downloaded, they are placed in a new folder for each month.

 [View Dashboard](https://github.com/SMcQueen2023/Email-Attachment-Downloader)